Translate

 6.

 Yes.
-You may apply for SRG even if you have already received an award from a separate Sylff Support Program or even SRG for FY2022.
+You may apply for SRG even if you have already received an award from a separate Sylff Support Program.
+You may also apply if you have received SRG in either FY2022 or FY2023, but you are not eligible if you have already received SRG twice, in both FY 2022 and FY2023.

 7.